lilingxi01/learn-go/02-basic-syntax/README.md

 ## Challenge: Temperature Converter 🌡️

-Open `challenge.go` and create a program that converts temperatures between Celsius, Fahrenheit, and Kelvin.
+Open `challenge/challenge.go` and create a program that converts temperatures between Celsius, Fahrenheit, and Kelvin.

 **Requirements**: